 Thinks

-The things gathered from this section should also be guided by qualitative research and direct feedback.
-While it’s important to emphasize the inclusion of user feedback on an empathy map, it’s also important to consider the things that they would like to say, but won’t vocalize directly to you.
-This might be a good place to consider the overlap with the “says” section and consider what they say to each other about what they think.
+Qualitative research and direct feedback should also guide the things gathered from this section.
+While it’s important to emphasize the inclusion of user feedback on an empathy map, it’s also important to consider the things that they would like to say but won’t vocalize directly to you.

 Some questions to ask when completing this portion might be: